 – International Week San Sebastian-Bilbao, University of Deusto, Spain

 At the end of the program, participants transfer and apply their learning to the specific international leadership challenges they (will) face.
-Thus, the goal of this fourth phase is to secure the learning achieved, transfer that learning to the participants’ respective contexts, and to present the corresponding results in a professional manner in both written and oral format.
+Thus, the goal of this fourth dimension is to secure the learning achieved, and to transfer that learning to the participants’ respective contexts.

 * The IDI is a valid und widely used tool for assessing the capability to shift cultural perspectives and appropriately adapt behavior to cultural differences.
 The two course directors are certified assessors of the Intercultural Development Inventory.